Puja Gupta

 Puja Gupta is an Indian actress, model and beauty pageant titleholder.
 She predominantly works in Hindi films.
 She won the title of Femina Miss India in 2007 and represented India at Miss Universe 2007 where she made it in top 10 finalists.

 Life and career

 Gupta was born in New Delhi, India.
 Her modeling breakthrough came in 2007 when she won the title of Miss India Universe.

 She represented India at the 2007 Miss Universe competition in Mexico, where she made the top ten.
 Finishing 9th overall.
 Following this, she became the marketing face for a number of brands and labels.

 She made her acting debut in the film F.A.L.T.U.
 In 2013, she appeared in the film Go Goa Gone and Shortcut Romeo.
 As at 2018 she has eight acting credits, according to IMDb.

 Gupta is a supporter of the animal rights organization PETA.

 Personal life

-Puja is married to investment banker Varun Talukdar.
+Gupta is married to investment banker Varun Talukdar.